Coupled Supersymmetry and Ladder Structures Beyond the Harmonic Oscillator: Coupled SUSY and the TEXT Lie algebra

 This leads to the Riccati equation $V(x) = \frac{1}{2} W_1(x)^2-\frac{1}{2}W_1'(x).$ In general such differential equations have no closed form solution.
 If however the (nodeless) ground state wavefunction, $\psi$, is known for the Hamiltonian, one may define $W_1$ by

 Such a choice of $W_1$ solves the Riccati equation.
 One then defines the so-called ``charge'' operators

-In the QMHO case, $W_1(x) = x$ and $\mathcal{Q}$ and $\mathcal{Q}^{\dagger}$ are the usual raising and lowering operators.
+In the QMHO case, $W_1(x) = x$ and $\mathcal{Q}$ and $\mathcal{Q}^*$ are the usual raising and lowering operators.
 Thus SUSY leads to a theory which somewhat mirrors that of the QMHO: the ground states are Gaussian-like with an integral of $-W_1$ in the exponential, there are associated uncertainty principles which have the ground states as minimizers \cite{kouri2}, and there is a ladder structure of sorts.

-The SUSY ladder structure is generally more complicated than that of the traditional QMHO, because $[\mathcal{Q}_1,\mathcal{Q}_1^{\dagger}] = 1$ if and only if $W_1(x) = x+\alpha$, where $\alpha\in \mathbb R$ is a constant that shifts the position.
+The SUSY ladder structure is generally more complicated than that of the traditional QMHO, because $[\mathcal{Q}_1,\mathcal{Q}_1^*] = 1$ if and only if $W_1(x) = x+\alpha$, where $\alpha\in \mathbb R$ is a constant that shifts the position.
 For general $W_1$, one instead constructs a secondary (partner) Hamiltonian $\mathcal{H}_2$ by

-For such a choice of $\mathcal{H}_2$, it is clear that $\mathcal{Q}_1 \mathcal{H}_1 = \mathcal{H}_2 \mathcal{Q}_1$ (and similarly $\mathcal{H}_1 \mathcal{Q}_1^{\dagger} = \mathcal{Q}_1^{\dagger} \mathcal{H}_2$).
-Thus $\mathcal{Q}_1$ and $\mathcal{Q}_1^{\dagger}$ act as intertwining operators for $\mathcal{H}_1$ and $\mathcal{H}_2$ so that an eigenfunction of one Hamiltonian can be converted to an eigenfunction of the other Hamiltonian with identical eigenvalue via these operators (except perhaps for the $0$ eigenvalue).
+For such a choice of $\mathcal{H}_2$, it is clear that $\mathcal{Q}_1 \mathcal{H}_1 = \mathcal{H}_2 \mathcal{Q}_1$ (and similarly $\mathcal{H}_1 \mathcal{Q}_1^* = \mathcal{Q}_1^* \mathcal{H}_2$).
+Thus $\mathcal{Q}_1$ and $\mathcal{Q}_1^*$ act as intertwining operators for $\mathcal{H}_1$ and $\mathcal{H}_2$ so that an eigenfunction of one Hamiltonian can be converted to an eigenfunction of the other Hamiltonian with identical eigenvalue via these operators (except perhaps for the $0$ eigenvalue).

-If $\phi$ is a nodeless ground state eigenfunction of $\mathcal{H}_2$, then one can define a $W_2$ much in the same way as $W_1$ to generate new charge operators $\mathcal{Q}_2$ and $\mathcal{Q}_2^{\dagger}$ and so on to generate a hierarchy of Hamiltonians that are intertwined via a sequence of charge operators.
+If $\phi$ is a nodeless ground state eigenfunction of $\mathcal{H}_2$, then one can define a $W_2$ much in the same way as $W_1$ to generate new charge operators $\mathcal{Q}_2$ and $\mathcal{Q}_2^*$ and so on to generate a hierarchy of Hamiltonians that are intertwined via a sequence of charge operators.

 Since the charge operators convert between eigenfunctions of the Hamiltonians, knowing the ground state eigenfunctions of the hierarchy of all of the Hamiltonians gives all of the excited states of the original Hamiltonian $\mathcal{H}_1$.
 However, one may not have exact solutions for the ground states of the various SUSY partners.
 Approximate eigenvalues can then be obtained via variational techniques \cite{kouri1}.
-In the exceptional case of the QMHO, all excited states are determined only using $\mathcal{Q}_1$ and $\mathcal{Q}_1^{\dagger}$.
+In the exceptional case of the QMHO, all excited states are determined only using $\mathcal{Q}_1$ and $\mathcal{Q}_1^*$.
 It is therefore of interest to find a more general QMHO-like structure which carries the full benefit of a true ladder structure.